heremaps/pptk/README.md

 >> mkdir <build_folder>
 ```

-2. Create an initial CMakeCache.txt under <build_folder>, specifying in it
+2. Create an initial CMakeCache.txt under <build_folder> and use it to provide
-library paths on the build platform (see CMakeFiles.win.txt for an example)
+values for the CMake cache variables listed above. (e.g. see CMakeCache.win.txt)

 3. Type the following...